TreeOfSelf/game_of_stones/README.md

 Server setup instructions included in admin/setup.txt Several directories uploaded zipped to simplify upload/download process.
 Extract all .zip files after pulling.

+There is a good chance this won't always be updated to the latest version, so feel free to message me if you need an update.